juliancwirko/meteor-s-id/README.md

 ### Sending Emails

 You can configure Mailgun with Meteor.
 It is very simple.
-If you will deploy on meteor.com there should be Mailgun configured.
+If you will deploy on meteor.com there should be Mailgun configured so you don't have to do anything.

 Example: